GlobalFishingWatch/map-client/app/src/_map/README.md

 ## `viewport`

 Object.
 Allows setting map position.
+If zoom change is strictly equal to 1, a transition will be used.

 ### `zoom`